ltrgoddard/thesis/temp.markdown

 A Retrospect*—published, ironically, by CUP in 1963—Leavis makes the ambivalence clear:

-> Only at Cambridge could the idea of *Scrutiny* have taken shape,
+> \singlespacing Only at Cambridge could the idea of *Scrutiny* have
-> become a formidable life and maintained the continuous living force
+> taken shape, become a formidable life and maintained the continuous
-> that made it hated and effective.
-It was (to deepen the emphasis) a
+> living force that made it hated and effective.
+It was (to deepen the
-> product, the triumphant justifying achievement, of the English Tripos.
+> emphasis) a product, the triumphant justifying achievement, of the
-> I express, and intend to encourage, no simple parochial enthusiasm or
+> English Tripos.
+I express, and intend to encourage, no simple
-> loyalty in dwelling on these truths.
-I had better, in fact, add at
+> parochial enthusiasm or loyalty in dwelling on these truths.
+I had
-> once the further testimony that Scrutiny started, established itself
+> better, in fact, add at once the further testimony that Scrutiny
-> and survived in spite of Cambridge.[^170]
+> started, established itself and survived in spite of Cambridge.[^170]

 \noindent In many of Prynne’s early letters to Olson and Dorn, he expresses extreme anxiety about his developing academic career.
 This is